capjan/CoreLib/Core/Doc/Logging.md

 * be filterable (conditional logging)
 * add no external dependencies - expect itself for sure :)

-# Other Libraries

-I prefer to keep it simple stupid, but if you want to use one of the other great logging solutions like NLog, log4net, ASP.NET Log due to it's feature set or simply if you are forced to - you can!
+# Popular log libraries?

+I prefer to keep things as simple as possible and avoid external dependencies.

+But if you require any feature offered by one of the popular (and great) logging libraries out there (NLog, log4Net, etc) - don't change your code!
-Simply add a custom log target to feed the 3rd party library and you're done.
-You don't have to rewrite or change your code!
+Simply implement a custom target to forward all of your log messages to the chosen library.

 Be open for extensions, but not for modifications.